maxdrohde/freecycle_scrapper/README.md

 # freecycle_scrapper
-Scripts to scrape information from Freecycle / TrashNothing
+Scripts to scrape information from Freecycle